tclark/op-intermediate-app-dev/02-oop-review/02-oop-review.md

 print(my_cat.meow())
 ```

 We might infer from this that `__init__()` is the constructor, but that's not strictly true.
 It's more correct to call in the initialiser.
 We'll look at this in more detail later in the semester.
-For now it's just important to know that any setup you want to accomplish when creating an object instance is generally done in its class's `__init__()` method.
+For now it's just important to know that any setup you want to accomplish when creating an object instance is generally done in its `__init__()` method.

 ---
 ### Sidebar: Functions and arguments